slezier/SimpleFunctionalTest/README.md

 ## Step3: Links use cases together

-To ease scenarios management (nominal case, alternate case, error case...), you can call _use case_ each other using an instancied field of the _related use case_.
+To ease scenarios management (nominal case, alternate case, error case...), you can call _use case_ each other with an instancied field of the _related use case_.
 A new section is added on the report : the list of related use cases.

 _src/test/java/bancomat/AccountHolderWithdrawCash.java_: